 Employees often have work habits they think are fine but which actually increase the risk of a data breach.

-Here are 5 risky work habits that put infosec at risk... and what to do instead.
+5 risky work habits that put infomation at risk... and what to do instead

 - ‘Wiping’ data from a hard drive with a magnet.
 Despite what you see on TV, a magnet will not completely remove information from a hard drive.
 Even if the data is corrupted by the magnet, it may still be accessible.
 The right way: When digital data is no longer needed or the device is outdated, physical hard drive destruction will guarantee that confidential information is completely destroyed and protected.
 Partner with a trustworthy document destruction company that provides industrial-grade hard drive and e-media destruction services.